-The TEAS Plus form has a lower filing fee of $275 per class of goods and/or services, but has stricter requirements than the standard TEAS form.
-If you use TEAS Plus, you may only submit forms online, and must already know the correct specification of goods for your mark.
-You must use the regular TEAS form, having a filing fee of $325 per class of goods and/or services, if you cannot satisfy the TEAS Plus requirements.
-Before accessing the electronic application form, you can preview the pages, to see what information will be required before starting the process.
+The TEAS Plus form has a lower filing fee of $275 per class of goods and/or services but has much stricter requirements than the standard TEAS form.
+If you use TEAS Plus, you may only submit forms online and must already know the correct specification of goods for your mark.
+You must use the regular TEAS form, which has a filing fee of $325 per class of goods and/or services, if you cannot satisfy the TEAS Plus requirements.
+Before accessing the electronic application form, you can preview the pages to see what information will be required before starting the process.

-If you have already formed your company that the mark will relate to then you should put the company down as the owner of the mark.
-If you have not formed the company then you can put yourself down as the owner of the mark and assign it to the company when you form the company.
+If you have already formed the company that the mark will relate to, then you should put the company down as the owner of the mark.
+If you have not yet formed the company, then you can put yourself down as the owner of the mark and assign it to the company when you form the company.